environmental-modeling-workflows/watershed-workflow/docs/source/install.rst

 Installation and Setup
 =========================

-All code in this package is pure python3, though it can be tricky to get all of the dependencies to coexist because of their need for GIS libraries.
+All code in this package is pure python3, but we rely on a few packages that build C and C++ libraries as well.
+While a pypi and conda package are in the works, they are not done yet.

 Once the code is installed, typical usage builds on two directories: the data library and the working directory.
 Watershed Workflow